 The Focal Elear are great looking headphones that have a high-end and premium feel.
 Most of the build is metal, and the cups are large and well-made.
 They are practically all-black, expect for the metallic silver finish on the cup hinges and logo.
 They have a nice grill on the cups and a well-padded headband.
 Even if these are bulky over-ears, they aren’t flashy and don’t necessarily stand out.

 These headphones are very comfortable.
 They don’t put too much pressure on the head, and the materials used for the ear cup padding is cushiony and soft.
 The cups are large and deep so that your ears don’t touch the drivers.
-However, they are one of the heaviest headphones we’ve reviewed so far, although they don’t feel like it once on the head.
+However, they are quite heavy, although they don’t feel like it once on the head.
 Also, they could feel a bit tight on bigger heads.

 These headphones do not have an in-line remote with controls.